If you’ve made resolutions to delve into overnight or extended hiking trips in 2020, you’ll need to purchase a hiking tent.

 If you’re a taller hiker looking for an affordable tent, the Nomad is ideal.
 Image: OZtrail

-The Pro Hiker tents are not the lightest by any means and offer less internal space than some of their competitors, but they are a reliable and affordable performer.
+The Pro Hiker 2 is a traditional dome style tent with dual doors and vestibules.
+It’s not the lightest tent by any means and offers less internal space than some of their competitors, but it is a reliable and affordable performer.

 It’s no surprise that the classic Pro Hiker has taken out the top position again.
 Image: Companion

-They feature a tough floor, 3-season mesh/polyester inner, alloy poles and are finished with roof vents, organizer pockets and a gear loft for storage.
+The Pro Hiker 2 features a tough floor, 3-season mesh/polyester inner, alloy poles and is finished with roof vents, organiser pockets and a gear loft for storage.